Victoria harpist celebrates 1 million YouTube views with a concert in Saanich - BC Local News

 He started composing about 2005 and his solo works for harp Passage (2005) and Rhapsody (2007) were both selected and performed at the Sonic Boom festival of new music in Vancouver.
 In the spring of 2013 he released his fourth CD of solo harp music.
 Called Passage: music for solo harp it features three of Layne’s original compositions.

-The concert is at St. Luke’s Church (Cedar Hill at Cedar Hill X Road) on Sunday, April 15 at 2:30 p.m.
+The concert is at St. Luke’s Church on Sunday, April 15 at 2:30 p.m.
 Admission is by donation.
 More info at stlukesvictoria.ca/events.

 Music on the program includes Handel’s Concerto for Harp, Prelude and Clair de Lune from Debussy’s Suite Bergamasque and Layne’s transcription of Bach’s famous work for organ, Toccata and Fugue in D minor, BWV 565.